BROKEN COLLAR BONE (CLAVICLE FRACTURE)

 The collar bone, also known as the clavicle, is a commonly broken bone, especially in active younger people.

-It occurs after falling onto an outstretched arm, the force is transmitted up the arm to the collar bone.
-Or it breaks from a direct blow to the bone, which is poorly protected by very thin soft tissue (you can easily feel your collar bone under the skin, most other bones are better covered by muscle or fat).
+The collar bone breaks when someone falls onto an outstretched arm, and the force of this fall gets transmitted up the arm to the collar bone.
+Less commonly, it breaks from a direct blow (the collar bone protected only by very thin covering of soft tissue - you can easily feel the bone under the skin).

 How is a Broken Collar Bone (clavicle fracture) diagnosed?